yudjee/react_weather/README.md

 ## Description:
 * City weather cards with short info on the main page.
 * More information about city weather on the new route.

+## Functional:
 * Using Axios to get Openweathermap API.

-## Functional:
 * Choose city from list(or find you interested in) and add to main page.
 * Click button to update weather forecast.
 * Delete city card.
 * Choosen cities are saved to LocalStorage

-## Rechnologies:
-* React, React-router
-* Axios
-* LocalStorage

 ## Available Scripts